WARNING! Things you should know BEFORE hiring a company for Rat Trapping services.

 Ok, so you have a rat problem.
 You are NOT alone!

 GEORGIA LAW FOR A “NUISANCE WILDLIFE” COMPANY:

 It is Georgia law that any traps set for rats by Nuisance Wildlife Control Operators must be checked every 24-hours.
 This is the most ignored law that we encounter.

 It was the final straw was when we saw a coupon advertised for a Wildlife Trapper who, in in advertisement, admitted that they check the traps once a week “or so”.
 Clearly that is a violation.

 Below is a picture of the trap check rules and a direct link to the DNR document addressing this topic.

-3. It makes the most out of your trapping dollars when a trapper comes in quick & hard and hits the Rats or Mice before they realize it.
+3. It makes the most out of your trapping dollars when a trapper comes in quickly and catches the Rats or Mice before they even realize what we are doing.

-4. Plus, an ineffective trap is losing you money, it needs to be rebaited, more lure added and/or possibly the rat trap moved.
+4. Plus, an ineffective trap is losing you money, it needs to be rebaited, adjusted and/or possibly the rat trap moved.

 QUESTIONS TO ASK THE TRAPPER

 1) How often do you check the traps?
 As a Wildlife Control Company, regulated by the Georgia DNR they must check the traps EVERY SINGLE DAY- it is the law.